 If you want a heavy but longer living battery for your RV, the Renogy Deep Cycle AGM Battery is a solid choice.

 When buying on Amazon you’ll get the best online price and a choice of either the 100Ah or 200Ah model, both with free shipping and a one-year manufacturer’s warranty.

 This 12V deep cycle battery from Renogy ticks all of the boxes, even if their customer service is a little lacking, and will serve you and your RV well for many years to come.

-Alternative: Odyssey PC680 Battery
+Best For Budget: Odyssey PC680 Battery

 - Type: AGM